Pitcairn Islands: Amateur radio

 Callsign website QRZ.COM lists six amateur radio operators on the island, using the ITU prefix (assigned through the UK) of VP6, two of whom have a second VR6 callsign.
 However, two of these 6 are listed by QRZ.COM as deceased, while others are no longer active.
 Pitcairn Island has one callsign allocated to its Club Station, VP6PAC.

 QRZ.COM lists 29 VP6 callsigns being allocated in total, 20 of them to off-islanders.
 Of these, five were allocated to temporary residents and ten to individuals visiting.
 The rest were assigned to the DX-peditions to Pitcairn, one of which took place in 2012.
-In 2008, a major DX-pedition visited Ducie Island.
-In 2018, another major DX-pedition visited Ducie Island.
+In 2008 and 2018, major DX-peditions visited Ducie Island.